Recovering 3D Human Mesh from Monocular Images: A Survey: Human Modeling

 The SMPL family has been growing.
 FLAME face model~\cite{li2017learning}, MANO hands model~\cite{romero2017embodied}, and SMIL infant body model~\cite{hesse2018learning} have been proposed, which are overall a linear blend skinning with shape and pose blend-shapes.
 Despite the success in the application, SMPL still has its limitation.
 First, its global blend shapes capture spurious long-range correlations and result in non-local deformation artifacts.
 Second, SMPL ignores correlations between body shape and pose-dependent shape deformation.
-In addition, SMPL relies on a linear PCA subspace to represent soft-tissue deformations, which struggles to reproduce highly nonlinear deformations.
+In addition, SMPL relies on a linear PCA subspace to represent soft-tissue deformations, struggling to reproduce highly nonlinear deformations.
 Many researchers seek an improvement for descriptive capability~\cite{santesteban2020softsmpl, osman2020star}.
 STAR~\cite{osman2020star} is a drop-in replacement for SMPL.
 It factorizes pose-dependent deformation into a set of sparse and spatially local pose-corrective blend-shape functions.
-SoftSMPL~\cite{santesteban2020softsmpl} defines a highly efficient nonlinear subspace to encode tissue deformations, compared to the linear descriptors~\cite{pons2015dyna, loper2015smpl}.
+SoftSMPL~\cite{santesteban2020softsmpl} defines a highly efficient nonlinear subspace to encode tissue deformations, compared to the linear descriptors~\cite{pons2015dyna, loper2015smpl}. \rv{Recently, learning-based solutions are also explored to represent the body model in implicit~\cite{deng2020nasa,mihajlovic2021leap,chen2021snarf,mihajlovic2022coap} or explicit~\cite{sun2023learning} manners. }